Registration & Breakfast

 The Long and Winding Road: Developing a Career Toolkit

-This session will work with participants to discuss the key factors needed to develop a career plan.
-Changes in the legal profession have created new challenges and opportunities.
-Hear from a career coach/counselor on how to develop your career toolkit.
+This session will discuss key factors needed to develop and follow your career plan.
+Changes in the legal profession, the global economy and the changing political climate have created new challenges and opportunities for women.
+Hear how you can leverage where you are to get to where you need to be.

 Should I Stay or Should I Go?: How In-House Counsel Are Zigzagging To the Top